 Gentleman's Guide to Love and Murder at the Ahmanson Theatre April 2016

 Two theater courses attended the Ahmanson to benefit students studying musical theater and exposes others to a genre they may have never experienced before.

-Madame Butterfly, Dorothy Chandler Pavilion March 2016
+Madame Butterfly at the Dorothy Chandler Pavilion March 2016

 Students in a Modern and Classical Language and Literatures course attended 'Madame Butterfly'giving the students the opportunity of experiencing 'dal vivo' a musical form so critical to Italian Language and Culture.

-California Science Center March 2016
+California Science Center, March 2016

 A Child and Adolescent Development course, that includes learning about naturalistic observation, had students learn how researchers observe and collect data about children and families in natural settings.
 Students were exposed to the scientific method at the California Science Center but also get to observe families as part of a class project.